JCalderan/IF11_KICKSTARTUTT/README.md

 (- Better - english translation coming soon) KICKSTARTUTT est un projet ayant pour but de mettre à disposition des étudiants de l'Université de Technologie de Troyes un espace sur le web où exposer leurs projets et leur permettant de capitaliser leurs compétences.

-KICKSTATUUT is a project aimed at providing to the students of the Université de Technologie de Troyes a space on the Web where they can show off their projects and capitalize their knowledge.
+KICKSTARTUUT is a project aimed at providing to the students of the Université de Technologie de Troyes a space on the Web where they can show off their projects and capitalize their knowledge.

 KICKSTARTUTT use the [Brunch](http://brunch.io) 'skeleton' [Brunch of Champions](https://github.com/simple10/brunch-of-champions), based on [Chaplin](https://github.com/chaplinjs/chaplin) and [Bootstrap](http://twitter.github.com/bootstrap) frameworks.